Home How it works Tutors Subjects Insights FAQ Check Urdu Availability

 Exam Readiness

-Timed past papers under exam conditions, mark scheme analysis, oral mock examinations, and a final revision strategy before papers begin.
-By exam day, the student is prepared across every component — not just the written ones.
+Timed past papers, mark scheme analysis, common error elimination, and a final revision strategy.
+By exam day, the student is prepared — not still learning.

-📝 Written Tasks Set Every Session — with detailed, examiner-style feedback
+📝 Homework Every Session — with examiner-style feedback

 📊 Monthly Progress Reports — parents know exactly where their child stands